What is a Capsular Contracture?

 However, it is certainly possible that you might have none of these risk factors, and still develop a capsule.
 That’s one of the unpredictable parts of breast augmentation surgery.
 At this time, there is no useful blood test to know whether one’s risk for capsule formation is high or low, prior to surgery.

-How does Dr. Fiala reduce the chance of capsular contracture?
+How do Dr. Fiala and Dr. Rhee reduce the chances of capsular contracture?

 Since prevention is the key to success when it comes to capsules, Fiala Aesthetics uses almost every scientifically proven method available to reduce the chance of capsule formation.
 These include: